 First, students need to discuss various aspects that may influence career.
 Then, they move to the grammar point.
 In this ESL worksheet, students revise various ways of giving advice and structures they can use for that.
 First, students identify grammar structures used for giving advice and then they have an opportunity to use them to respond to different real-life situations (all cases from exercise 3 were taken from Reddit’s Advice group).
 If you need different situations – not related to work – just go there and browse through thousands of requests for advice.

 The next page focuses on the video.
 In exercise 4, students need to discuss several professional pieces of career advice and negotiate to select the most impactful ones.
 Next comes the video.
 Emphasize that they won’t always hear the exact phrases that they need to put in the gaps and they might have to infer it from the context.
 Also, each point refers to one piece of advice from the video.
 The video itself is rather funny and full of visuals, but the speaker’s speed is quite high.
 After checking that task go to the discussion section and divide your class in small groups to give them an opportunity to confront their ideas about the pieces of advice from the video.

 All in all, the lesson should take around 60 minutes, including the 6-minute video, depending on how much time you allocate to speaking activities.
-Share with us what you think about it and whether it has worked well with your students.
+Share with us what you think about our Business English lesson plan and whether it has worked well with your students.

 Subscribe to unlock these and many other Printable & Digital lesson plans with the Unlimited planSubscribe